tchughesiv/aws-loft-2017-container-lab/labs/lab6/chapter6.md

 Web console URL: https://<YOUR AWS PUBLIC HOSTNAME>:8443
 ```

 Login to the web console with the `developer` user and click through the `Take Home Page Tour` that is listed on the right navigation panel.
-That will quickly walk you through 5 steps to show you what some of the capabilities of the Catalog UI are.
+That will quickly walk you through a few steps to show you what some of the capabilities of the Catalog UI are.

 ## Deploy Ansible Playbook Bundle Application
 Now, we are going to deploy our first application using the new interface.